samtron1412/docs/misc/common-term.md

 - You only live once (modern)
 - Carpe diem (Latin aphorism, seize the day)
 - Live in present, and don't worry about the future

+# Payslip, Pay stub, paycheck, Earning statement, Pay statement

+- Details of your weekly/bi-weekly, or monthly payments from your employers.